 - Exercise and physical treatment: Both can be utilized to keep muscles strong.

 Scleroderma can be a painful and crippling condition.
 It may leave a person handicapped due to its effect on the joints.
-Therefore, it is vital to keep an eye on your symptoms so that the disease can be halted right there and scleroderma life expectancy could be improved to some extent.
-Revival Research Institute is conducting Dermatology Clinical Trials that may be able to help in treating various skin conditions.
+Therefore, it is vital to keep an eye on your symptoms so that the disease can be halted right there and scleroderma life expectancy can be improved to some extent.
+Revival Research Institute is conducting Dermatology Clinical Trials that may help treat various skin conditions.